c4spar/deno-cliffy/command/README.md

 square brackets `[]`.

-The second parameter of the `.options()` method is the help description and the thrid parameter can be an options object.
+The second parameter of the `.options()` method is the help description and the third parameter can be an options object.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";